-What is the Wyoming Community Foundation?
+What is the Wyoming Wildlife Foundation?

+WWF is a priority fund of the Wyoming Community Foundation.
 The Wyoming Community Foundation is a nonprofit organization that connects people who care with causes that matter to build a better Wyoming.
 WYCF is governed by a statewide board of directors that grants funds to nonprofits across Wyoming that are making an impact in their communities.

 Who can apply for a Wyoming Community Foundation grant?

 Nonprofit organizations currently recognized under Section 501(c)(3) of the Internal Revenue Code and in good standing with the IRS are eligible to apply for grants that benefit Wyoming.
 Additionally, the WYCF makes grants to other exempt organizations and public institutions as long as the purpose for which funds have been requested falls under the IRS definition of charitable.
 Applications from organizations with outstanding final reports from prior grants will not be considered.

 When are grant applications due?

 In general grant applications are accepted two times each year as follows:

 June 15 and December 15 by 11:59 pm.
 Learn more by reviewing the Available Grants page.